Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Techniques for reducing the settling time

-Reduction of settling time using the coarse first technique is specific to the coarse+fine type synchronizer reported in~\cite{naveen_vlsi17}.
-Another, and more generat, technique of reducing the settling time is by introducing a mismatch in the relative strengths of the UP and DN updates in every cycle.
-In this technique, a deliberate relative mismatch in the strengths of the UP and DN updates is introduced.
-Using the 1 bit ISI model for illustration purposes, we discuss the settling time of the synchronizer as follows.
+Reduction of settling time using the coarse first technique is specific to the coarse+fine type synchronizer in~\cite{naveen_vlsi17}.
+A different, though more general, technique of reducing the settling time is by introducing a mismatch in the relative strengths of the UP and DN updates in every cycle.
+Using the 1 bit ISI model for the purpose of illustration, we next discuss the settling time of this synchronizer.

-Figure~\ref{fig:ch6:markovmodel-mismatch}\subref{fig:ch6:markovmodel-mean-mismatch} shows the mean time to absorption as a function of initial sampling phase, when the step sizes for the left and the right shifts are (i) equal and (ii) mismatched by 10\%.
+Fig.~\ref{fig:ch6:markovmodel-mismatch} shows the mean time to absorption as a function of initial sampling phase when the step sizes for the left and the right shifts are (i) equal, and (ii) mismatched by 10\%.
+The standard deviation for these cases is give in Fig.~\ref{fig:ch6:markovmodel-mismatch-std}.

 Note that a 10\% mismatch in the step size of the left/right shift reduces the mean absorption time by up to 40\%.
-The effect of this mismatch is more pronounced in the standard deviation of the absorption time as a small asymmetry is shown to result in a large reduction in the standard deviation.
-Figure~\ref{fig:ch6:markovmodel-mismatch}\subref{fig:ch6:markovmodel-std-mismatch} shows the plot of the standard deviation of the absorption time with and without the UP/DN mismatch.
-Hence, to reduce the settling time of the circuit, one can deliberately introduce a mismatch in the UP/DN strengths of the charge pump in the circuit.
-Alternately, a training sequence that generates a similar mismatch, by producing ISI biased towards one side of the window $\cW$, can reduce the settling time.
+The effect of this mismatch is more pronounced in the standard deviation of the absorption time as a small mismatch is shown to result in a large reduction in the standard deviation as shown in Fig.~\ref{fig:ch6:markovmodel-mismatch-std}.
+Hence to reduce the settling time of the circuit, one can deliberately introduce a mismatch in the UP/DN strengths of the charge pump in the circuit.
+Alternately, a training sequence can also induce a similar mismatch, by producing different amounts of ISI to the two logic levels 0 and 1.
+This inherently introduces a bias towards one side of the window $\cW$ and reduces the settling time.